|

 • Inspect the breaker of the generator if it is tripped, reset it.

-• Check out the connections of the battery if you found any disconnection fix it.
+• Check out the connections of the battery if you find any disconnection fix it.

-• Test the battery with a multimeter maybe it loosed the ability to hold charges.
+• Test the battery with a multimeter maybe it loses the ability to hold charges.

-• Check out the cord of Your RV which you have plugged in the generator’s outlet, if you found any damage make sure to replace or fix it.
+• Check out the cord of Your RV which you have plugged into the generator’s outlet, if you find any damage make sure to replace or fix it.

 FAQs – Frequently Asked Questions